cbrwx/P2P-Blockchain-based-AI-model-training-and-validation-system/README.md

 To customize the architecture of the dynamic transformer-based AI model, adjust the initial_layers and initial_attention_heads parameters in the DynamicTransformer constructor, and use the adjust_architecture method to add layers or attention heads based on task complexity.

 This P2P mining network implementation provides a basic framework for scalable, decentralized cryptocurrency mining using proof-of-useful-work calculations based on machine learning, and in case you are wondering; i absolutely have no life :p - cbrwx.

+# Please consider this

+This Proof of Useful Work (POUW) system currently rewards miners solely based on the block they mine, but it could be improved by switching to a cooperative mode and rewarding miners based on the effort and GPU power they use.
+To achieve this, you would need to modify the code in miner.py to enable miners to cooperate by sharing their computational power to complete the training process faster.
+This can be done by adjusting the proof of work algorithm to allow for more efficient cooperation between miners.
+Furthermore, miners will be rewarded a percentage of the reward based on the amount of work they contribute to the process.

+In cooperative mode, the P2P network will play a vital role in coordinating the miners' efforts.
+The Masternode, implemented in the masternode.py file, will act as the coordinator by distributing tasks, collecting results, and updating the model.
+Additionally, miners would be expected to submit computed parameters back to the network after mining each block.
+The Masternode will distribute a portion of the reward to the miners based on their submitted parameters.
+Changing this system to a cooperative mode and percentage reward based upon power used is essential for encouraging miners to work together and contribute their resources efficiently.